Burnley High Street Heritage Action Zone

 How the Burnley High Street Heritage Action Zone will help

-With £1,261,420 of Government funding, delivered through Historic England, the untapped potential of this part of the town's core will be enhanced by a programme of repairs and the strategic position of Lower St James' Street between the growing student population and Burnley's town centre will be enhanced.
+With £1.3 million of government funding, delivered through Historic England, the untapped potential of this part of the town's core will be enhanced by a programme of repairs and the strategic position of Lower St James' Street between the growing student population and Burnley's town centre will be enhanced.

 Working in partnership with

 - Burnley Borough Council